ritik-gupta001/NexanalyzeAI--Transform-Data-Into-Insights/README.md

 ---

-## ≡ƒôº Support
+## 💬 Support

 For support, please open an issue on GitHub or contact through the repository.

 ---

 <div align="center">
-  Made with Γ¥ñ∩╕Å by Ritik Gupta
+  Made with ❤️ by Ritik Gupta
   <br><br>
-  Γ¡É Star this repo if you find it helpful!
+  ⭐ Star this repo if you find it helpful!
 </div>